AlixAbbasi/GHS-Bugs/README.md

 The function printing the shell prompt allows the use of custom modifiers to display information like process IDs or current IP address or current working directory.
 The expansion of those modifiers can trigger a heap-based buffer overflow and also leaks process address information potentially valuable to an attacker.
 This may result in memory corruption, crash or info leak.

-## Interpeak IPCOMShell Undocumented Prompt Command Format String Vulnerability
+## Interpeak IPCOMShell Undocumented Prompt Command Format String Vulnerability (CVE-2019-7711)

 The non-documented shell command "prompt " sets the (user controlled) shell’s prompt value which is used as a format string input to printf, resulting in an information leak.

 ## Interpeak IPCOMShell Process Greetings Format String Vulnerability (CVE-2019-7715)
-The main shell handler function uses the value of the environment variable "ipcom.shell.greeting" as the first argument to printf().
-Setting the variable using the sysvar command results in a user-controlled format string during login, resulting in an information leak.

 ## Credit
 Tobias Scharnowski and Ali Abbasi of Ruhr University Bochum